Photographer

 Donya's graphic design is curated by Gianluca Ceccarini and Nahid Rezashateri (Sarab Collective).

-If we reach our goal, the publication will be produced by O.GRA.RO Rome: https://ograro.com/
+The publication will be produced by O.GRA.RO Rome: https://ograro.com/